osg-htc/docs/docs/worker-node/install-singularity.md

         ::console
         --security-opt seccomp=unconfined --security-opt systempaths=unconfined

-    The first option enables unshare to be called (which is needed to create namespaces), and the second option allows /proc to be mounted in an unprivileged process namespace (as done by singularity exec -p).
+    `--security-opt seccomp=unconfined` enables unshare to be called (which is needed to create namespaces), and the second option allows /proc to be mounted in an unprivileged process namespace (as done by singularity exec -p).
     `--security-opt systempaths=unconfined` requires Docker 19.03 or later.